3 Ways to Build a Growth Mindset at Home

 A growth mindset doesn’t grow overnight.
 It will take repeated practice on your part, but instilling a growth mindset is an incredible gift for your child (and yourself.)

-Let me know how to it goes in the comments below!
+How do you encourage a growth mindset?
+Let me know how it goes in the comments below!

 “Decades of Scientific Research That Started a Growth Mindset Revolution.”
 The Growth Mindset – What Is Growth Mindset – Mindset Works.
 Mindset Works, 2015.
 Web.
 01 Feb.
 2017.”Growth Mindset for Parents Course.”
 Mindset Kit.
 N.p., n.d.
 Web.
 02 Feb.
 2017.